Where It Began: Liberation Day Fallout, Part IV – Prelude

 If it were slightly out of line, I’d go ES and ZF.

-You said the day should have been twice as big—why didn’t you size up?
+You said the day should have been twice as big.
+Why didn’t you size up?
 Was there doubt?

-“It wasn’t doubt… I clipped in and wanted to be bigger.
+“I clipped in and wanted to be bigger.
+It wasn’t doubt.
 But I got a couple of rejections on the ladder—it threw me out of the zone.
-I got the size I wanted in ZF, but then got caught up in the fact that Trump was still talking.
-I heard ‘China’—and yeah, that was big—but then I realised he was listing every country.
-My brain was caught between Trump and the rejected orders… it pulled me out of the moment.
+I got the size I wanted in ZF, but got caught up in Trump still talking.
+I heard ‘China’—and yes, that was big—but then I realised he was listing every country.
+My brain was caught between Trump and the rejected orders... it pulled me out of the moment.
 And at that point it’s gone—market’s thin!

 What would you have done differently?